 “In 1954 the village council of Chateauneuf-du-pape was quite perplexed and apprehensive that flying saucers or “flying cigars” might do damage in their vineyards were they to land therein.
 So, right thinking men all, they created an ordinance prohibiting the landing of flying saucers or flying cigars in their vineyards.
 (This ordinance has worked very well in discouraging such landings.)
 The ordinance further states that any volitational object that did alight was to be taken immediately to the pound.

-No wonder this wine, we feel rather that it is quite a stellar accomplishment.
+No woofer this wine, we feel rather that it is quite a stellar accomplishment.
 The composition of our Flying Cigar is based on the traditional ingredients of Chateauneuf-du-pape…”

 I have tried El Cigare Volant, the empty bottles in these pictures are evidence of that, it is a delicious red wine.
 They also make a white, called El Cigar Blanc.
 The labels on the bottles are beautiful, and if for no other reason, I recommend purchasing a bottle for posterity.